-Caritas Armenia was founded in 1995 by the Armenian Catholic Church.
+Armenian Caritas was founded in 1995 by the Armenian Catholic Church.

-Since the beginning of its work, Caritas Armenia has provided direct assistance to thousands of people in 125 communities of Armenia.
+Since the beginning of its work, “Armenian Caritas” has provided direct assistance to thousands of people in 125 communities of Armenia.

-There are main five directions of the Armenian Caritas:
+There are main six directions of the Armenian Caritas:

-- Migration and integration: with special focus on the reintegration of returnees and prevention of illegal migration and trafficking;
+- Migration and integration and prevention of trafficking: with special focus on the reintegration of returnees.

-Currently the organisation advocates for inclusive education, closure of boarding schools and special institutions for the orphans and children with disabilities, as well as integration of an alternative community based social service model, as successfully implemented by Caritas Armenia.
+The organisation also advocates for inclusive education as well as integration of an alternative community based social service model, as successfully implemented by Armenian Caritas.

-Among Caritas Armenia flagship projects, there is the homecare service model for the elderly and participatory approach in the community development initiatives.
+Among the flagship projects of Armenian Caritas, there is the homecare service model for the older people and participatory approach in the community development initiatives.

-Caritas Armenia continues to extend its services throughout Armenia and operates throughout the regions of Shirak, Lori, Gegharkunik, as well as Yerevan City.
+Armenian Caritas continues to extend its services throughout Armenia and operates throughout the RA provinces of Shirak, Lori, Gegharkunik, Ararat as well as Yerevan City.

-Caritas Armenia is a member of the Caritas Internationalis confederation and Caritas Europe, an international Caritas network of over 160 members that provides emergency aid and support to countries all around the world.
+Armenian Caritas is a member of the Caritas Internationalis confederation and Caritas Europe, and international Caritas network of over 160 members that provides emergency aid and support to countries all around the world.